cxinsys/cellcraft/README.md

 ## Key Features

 - **Visual Programming Interface**: Streamline data analysis with an intuitive drag-and-drop GUI.
-- **Powerful GRN Tools**: Built-in support for TENET and FastTENET for cutting-edge GRN inference.
+- **Extensible GRN Tools**: Built-in support for **TENET**, **FastTENET**, and other GRN inference tools, with more plugins continuously being added to expand functionality.
 - **Plugin Support**: Extend functionality by integrating custom plugins.
-- **Data Management**: Effortlessly manage and share data in collaborative environments.
+- **Data Management**: Users can manage their own data through their accounts, upload datasets.
 - **Docker-Ready Deployment**: Deploy with ease using Docker containers for consistency and scalability.

 ---